devenkhatri/dt-n8n-workflow-backups/AI Automation Mastery - Lucas Walter/The Recap AI - Podcast Generator.md

 # Workflow Analysis for The Recap AI - Podcast Generator

 ## Description
-This workflow automatically generates a short, engaging podcast script about fun and interesting upcoming events in Austin, Texas, and then converts it into an audio file.
-It pulls event information from an RSS feed, scrapes the linked web pages for content, filters out controversial topics, and creates a professionally formatted script with voice annotations for natural-sounding narration.
+This workflow automatically creates a short, engaging podcast about fun and interesting upcoming events in Austin, Texas, by gathering event data, generating a natural-sounding script with AI, and converting it into an audio file.

 ## Input Details
-The workflow is triggered manually and fetches event data from a specified RSS feed URL.
+The workflow is manually triggered and receives event data by fetching from a specified Austin events RSS feed URL.

 ## Process Summary
-The workflow starts by manually triggering a fetch of an RSS feed containing Austin event links.
-It then uses Firecrawl to batch-scrape the content from those URLs into markdown format, polling until the scraping is complete or retry limits are reached.
-Once the content is gathered, it uses Google's Gemini 2.5 Pro to generate a concise, engaging podcast script following specific guidelines for tone, structure, and ElevenLabs audio annotations.
-Finally, the generated script is sent to ElevenLabs to produce an MP3 audio file of the narrated podcast.
+The workflow begins by fetching an RSS feed of Austin events, then uses Firecrawl to scrape the content from each event's linked webpage into markdown.
+It employs Google's Gemini 2.5 Pro to generate a concise and engaging podcast script with specific tone, structure, and voice annotations for natural narration.
+The script is then sent to ElevenLabs to be converted into a narrated audio file.
+The process includes polling for scraping completion and implements retry logic for robustness.

 ## Output Details
-The workflow produces an audio file (MP3) of a narrated podcast about Austin events, generated via the ElevenLabs API.
+The workflow produces an MP3 audio file of a narrated podcast about Austin events, generated through the ElevenLabs API.

 ## Tags
 podcast,ai,austin,content-generation,text-to-speech,scraping,rss,automation